-Arnold M. Faden Iowa State University, Ames, U.S.A.
+Arnold M. Faden

+Professor of Economics Iowa State University Ames, Iowa 50011

 1. From Economics of Space and Time to the Foundations of Probability.
-My book (Faden, 1977, abbreviated EST) scarcely mentions probability, and yet in retrospect there is a clear path from EST to the present essay.
+My book (Faden 1977, abbreviated EST) scarcely mentions probability, and yet in retrospect there is a clear path from EST to the present essay.
 Let me begin, then, by tracing this path.